Protecting Baby’s Scalp in Winter: Gentle, Hydrating Care Tips

 With these simple steps, you can help your little one feel more comfortable while their tummy returns to normal!

-- The Diarrhea lasts for more than 2-3 days.
+The diarrhoea persists for longer than 2-3 days.

 While you can’t always prevent Diarrhea in babies, there are a few steps you can take to help reduce the risk.
 Here’s how: